camunda/camunda-docs-manual/content/reference/rest/task/delete.md

 ---

 Removes a task by id.
+Only tasks that are not part of a running process or case can be deleted; only standalone tasks can be deleted.

 # Method